pbs-assess/pacea/README.md

 # Installation

 We are still developing pacea, and so it is not meant to be fully operational yet.
+We plan to release it in October 2023.
 To install the latest version:

     install.packages("remotes")    # If you do not already have the "remotes" package